The Gratitude Ripple

 What to watch for

-It stalls.
-The ripple stops travelling.
+When it stalls, the ripple stops travelling.
 Someone forgets to pass it forward.
-No problem.
 Restart it.
 The pattern is more resilient than it looks.

 The deeper pattern